hola/player/plugin2.md

 * HTML selector - Select HTML elements from the current page html and then get new variables from the elements attirbute or innerHTML

 #### Example: Parse video title and extract publish year

+Extracts 4 digit year from the video title, and sets the `{YEAR}` variable for later use by the `fetch` section.
+`{1}` is the regex matching result on the video title.

 ```json
 {
 	"parse": [